Ambala · 2026Hemang Jain

 - 6:30 amWalk.
 Coffee.
 Read the customer-care queue from the night before — every single message.

-- 9:00 amLab review with the chemistry team in Ambala over video — open trials, fragrance tweaks, packaging samples.
+- 9:00 amLab review with the chemistry team in Ambala in person — open trials, fragrance tweaks, packaging samples.

 - 12:30 pmThree 30-minute 1:1s with team leads.
 No agenda — just space to surface what's hard.